 Take control of your budget as a couple.
 If you do not already have a budget in place, set one up and follow it.
 Click here to visit our resource, Money Ready 101: Create a Budget.

 Cover your expenses and make sure you are also saving for the future.
 Saving for retirement should be a line item in your budget.
 Experts suggest a goal to save at least 10 to 15% of your pretax income for retirement.
 The TSP is one of the easiest and most effective ways to save.
-The more your service member can save early in his or her career, the greater the match and the more time the investments will have to grow.
+The more your Service member can save early in their career, the greater the match and the more time the investments will have to grow.

 Remember that funds in the TSP are meant to be used for retirement.
 There is a 10% penalty on withdrawing funds before the age of 59½.
 Also, distributions from a traditional TSP are taxable.

 Spread your contributions out over the entire year to take full advantage of the match.
-If your service member contributes up to the IRS limit before the end of the year, the service is not able to match any more contributions until the next year.
-Decide what percentage of your base pay you can contribute consistently every month.
+If your Service member contributes up to the IRS limit before the end of the year, the service is not able to match any more contributions until the next year.
+Decide what percentage of base pay your family can consistently contribute each month.
 Make it a goal to contribute at least 5% to take full advantage of the match.

 The TSP has several different index fund options that are designed to mimic certain areas of the stock market.
 These include U.S. stock, fixed income, government securities, and international stock.
 Click here for more information on the allocation options.